 2 The Wild is Here | 5.10c | 35m

 Done in 2 pitches, start in the obvious corner to the left of the main streaked wall.

-Pitch 2, 5.9, 5m: Climb up the obvious crack and belay off a tree.
+Pitch 2, 5.9, 5m: Climb up the obvious crack to a bolted anchor.

 FFA Colin Shepitka/Cory Black/Bryan Cayouette 2017